Altius/soda/README.md

 `soda.py` is a Python script that generates a gallery of images made from snapshots from a UCSC genome browser instance, so-called "soda plots".
 Snapshots could be derived from the Altius internal browser instance `gb1`, or any other UCSC browser instance, if specified.

-You provide the script with a few parameters:
+You provide the script with four required parameters:

 1. A BED-formatted file containing your regions of interest.
+2. The genome build name, such as `hg19`, `hg38`, `mm10`, etc.
-2. The [session ID](https://genome.ucsc.edu/goldenpath/help/hgSessionHelp.html) from your genome browser session, which specifies the browser tracks you want to visualize, as well as other visual display parameters that are specific to your session.
+3. The [session ID](https://genome.ucsc.edu/goldenpath/help/hgSessionHelp.html) from your genome browser session, which specifies the browser tracks you want to visualize, as well as other visual display parameters that are specific to your session.
-3. Where you want to store the gallery end-product.
+4. Where you want to store the gallery end-product.

 If the BED file contains a fourth column (commonly used to store the [name](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) of the region), its values are used as labels for each page in the gallery.